Ежелгі Тараз

 THE PLACE OF SETTLEMENT OF PRIMITIVE MAN BORYKAZGAN (LOWER PALEOLITHIC)

-Paleolithic - ancient stone age.
-This is the oldest era in the formation of man, his thinking, production activities and culture.
-The first human footprints on the territory of Kazakhstan belong to the Early Paleolithic (approximately 800-140 thousand years ago).
-Traces of human settlement on the territory of Kazakhstan belong to the Lower Paleolithic, as evidenced by the tools of the shell-Achelian time - found in the tracts Shabakty, Tanirkazgan, Borykazgan, Akkol, Kazangap (South Kazakhstan -
+The Paleolithic is the ancient Stone Age.
+It is the oldest epoch of the formation of humans, their thinking, productive activity and culture.
+The first traces of humans on the territory of Kazakhstan date back to the Early Paleolithic (approximately 800-140 thousand years ago).
+Traces of human settlement on the territory of Kazakhstan belong to the Lower Paleolithic, as evidenced by tools of the Chellean-Acheulean period — found in the tracts of Shabakty, Tanirkazgan, Borykazgan, Akkol, Kazangap (Southern Kazakhstan — Karatau range).
+The earl

 Learn more